stanleyedward/portfolio/src/content/00-header.md

 # Stanley Edward

-and I'm into Deep Learning Research
+and im just a second year!